caranha/IntroductionToBioinspiredComputation/Topic01/slides01.md

 ---

+# Quick Recap of Artificial Life

+.largetext[
+- Research to manufacture life forms.

+- But what is life?

+- Create life-like systems to understand the characteristics of life

+- And maybe learn something else useful in the way!
+]

+---
 # History of Artificial Life: Ancient Origins?

 Humans have always dreamed of creating life with their own hands.
 In stories, religion, and early science, the creation of life was often a central topic.